bloominstituteoftechnology/Sprint-Challenge--Algorithms/README.md

 ## Data Structures

+It is recommended that you allot about 2 hours for this portion of the sprint challenge.

 ### Task 1.
 Implement Depth-First and Breadth-First Traversal on the Binary Search Tree Class
 Navigate into the `ex1` directory in the `data_structures` directory.
 Inside, you'll see the `binary-search-tree.py` file with a complete implementation of the binary search tree class.
 Your first task is to implement the methods `depth_first_for_each` and `breadth_first_for_each` on the `BinarySearchTree` class: